bakill3/StoryStalkers/README.md

-# Instagram Story Viewer App: Story Stalkers
+# Story Stalkers - Save Instagram Story Viewers

 This repository contains the source code of an innovative **Instagram Story Viewer application**.
 This project utilized a blend of **HTML, CSS, JS, jQuery, AJAX, Bootstrap 4**, and **Java** to create a feature-rich web and Android app.
 The application successfully amassed over **200,000 downloads** on the Google Play Store.